 - Screws and a few other parts

-I really wanted to restore the RF modulator but it turned out that it is badly corroded too.
-RF CHINCH port was literally eaten by rust.
+I wanted to restore the RF modulator but it turned out that it is badly corroded too.
+RF CHINCH port was eaten by rust.
 I’ve desoldered and opened it and looked at the PCB.
 You’ll see on pics that it was in kinda poor shape.
 Some components disintegrated right after touching, others were filled with rust.
-I’ve decided that I’ll replace it with a modulator that I’ve scavenged of another C64 motherboard that I had on the shelf.
+I’ve decided that I’ll replace it with a modulator that I’ve scavenged from another C64 motherboard that I had on the shelf.

-Anyways, I’ve prepared a nice and warm bath of Phosphoric Acid.
+Anyways, I’ve prepared a nice warm bath of Phosphoric Acid.
 Phosphoric Acid is great for rust removal.
 It binds with Iron Oxide without damaging Iron itself.
 This is the preferred method of removing rust from small parts.

 After 24 hours, bubbling stopped and the chemical reaction was over.

 As you can see, most of the screws disappeared which means that they were completely corroded as Phosphoric Acid does not touch Iron and removes oxide.

 I could set up another bath but I’ve decided that I’ll try to remove it mechanically first.
 I did it because this first bath removed rust dust (lol) and loosened thicker layers.
 I’ve used a steel brush.
 Results below.

 I was really satisfied with the results so I’ve decided that I will do a final round with the graphite rust loosener, then clean it with extraction gasoline.